xlazam01/Juwei17/README.md

     - We use NO contact for mount ON, NC contact for mount OFF
     - Switch backlight is connected to maiboard
 8. **Prepare and install wiring for the GPS and BME280 modules.**
-    - Solder longer wires and cut them later to perfect lenght
+    - Solder longer wires and cut them later to perfect lenght for BME280
+    - For GPS just cut the wire to perfect lenght
     - Install modules in cavities
     - Fix GPS with GPS_holder and small screws
 9. **Install the DS1820 sensor in the second cover.**